palladius/genai-googlecloud-scripts/02-bash-images/README.md

 <img src="good-ones/purple-chair-2.png" width="50%" />

 Note that adding a person was hard.
 Plenty of "policy violations" for innocents prompts.
+I've also moved the ration from 16:9 to 1:1.

 ```PROJECT_ID=ricc-genai FILENAME='purple-chair' ./images-generate.sh  'magazine style, 4k, photorealistic, modern purple armchair, natural lighting.
 Sitting on the chair, a person wearing glasses'```
 <img src="good-ones/purple-chair-1.png" width="50%" />